 Original Research Article

-ANTIOXIDANT ACTIVITY AND QUALITY ASSESSEMENT OF PROBIOTIC SOYMILK PRODUCED WITH LACTOBACILLUS RHAMNOSUS YOBA AS STARTER CULTURE.
+ANTIOXIDANT ACTIVITY AND QUALITY ASSESSMENT OF PROBIOTIC SOYMILK PRODUCED WITH LACTOBACILLUS RHAMNOSUS YOBA AS STARTER CULTURE.

 ABSTRACT

-Diary product has always been the common means of delivering probiotics in the western world.
+Dairy product has always been the common means of delivering probiotics in the western world.
 However, as milk is not always readily available, or is expensive in most communities in Nigeria, soymilk is considered as a suitable economical substitute for cow’s milk and an ideal nutritional supplement for lactose-intolerant population.
 This study aims to determine the antioxidant activity and quality of probiotic soymilk fermented with Lactobacillus rhamnosus Yoba.
 Soymilk was fermented with Lactobacillus rhamnosus, incubated at 40°C for 24 hrs.
-Samples were collected at 0, 4, 8, 12, 16, 20, and 24hrs to monitor the proliferation of the probiotics, pH, acidity, antioxidant activity and sensory properties of the fermented and unfermented soymilk.
+Samples were collected at 0, 4, 8, 12, 16, 20, and 24 hours to monitor the proliferation of the probiotics, pH, acidity, antioxidant activity and sensory properties of the fermented and unfermented soymilk.
 The results showed that beyond the 12 hr of fermentation, all concentrations of the sugar used for the fermentation attained the recommended microbial load 106 cfu/g of probiotic microorganisms.
 There was also a drastic drop in the pH of all the samples from the 12 hr of fermentation likewise the acidity of the samples.
 The antioxidant activity showed a significant increase in the DPPH scavenging ability, β carotene bleaching assay and ABTS scavenging effects from 84.065% to 86.224%, 10.68 to 14.036 (mg/ml) and 67.512 to 67.935% after fermentation respectively.
 There was also a decrease in the total peroxide and ferric reducing antioxidant property (FRAP) from 12.40 to 8.20 (mleq/kg) and 87.116 to 61.702% inhibition respectively.
 The panelists preferred the taste and flavor of the unfermented soymilk.
 However, the texture and mouth feel of the fermented soymilk was more preferable.
 These findings point to the possibility that to improve traditional fermented foods in Nigeria with added probiotic health features it is needful to incorporate well documented probiotics into our food matrix to aid the spontaneous fermentation system.

 INTRODUCTION